+"Trust Deed"

+the trust deed by which the Trust is constituted;

+"Trustee"

+NatWest Trustee & Depositary Services Limited;

+"UCITS Directive"

+the EC Directive on Undertakings for Collective Investment in Transferable Securities, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable;

+"Unit"

+a unit of the Trust;

+"Unitholder"

+a holder of units;

+"Valuation Point"

-"Trust" The Millennium Fund "Trust Deed" "Trustee" the trust deed by which the Trust is constituted NatWest Trustee & Depositary Services Limited "UCITS Directive" the EC Directive on Undertakings for Collective Investment in Transferable Securities, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, as applicable "Unit" a unit of the Trust "Unitholder" a holder of Units "Valuation Point" the point on a Dealing Day whether on a periodic basis or for a particular valuation, at which the Manager carries out a valuation of the Scheme Property for the Trust for the purpose of determining the price at which units of a class may be issued, cancelled or redeemed.
-The current Valuation Point is 12 noon on each Dealing Day, with the exception of any bank holiday in England and Wales or the last business day prior to those days annually, where the valuation may be carried out at a time agreed in advance between the Manager and the Trustee
+the point on a Dealing Day whether on a periodic basis or for a particular valuation, at which the Manager carries out a valuation of the Scheme Property for the Company for the purpose of determining the price at which shares of a class may be issued, cancelled or redeemed.
+The current Valuation Point is 12.00 p.m.
+London time on each Dealing Day, with the exception of any bank holiday in England and Wales or the last business day prior to those days annually, where the valuation may be carried out at a time agreed in advance between the Manager and the Trustee;